symsmith/projects-site/README.md

 # todo-svelte
- Simple Todo App made with Svelte
+ Simple Todo App made with Svelte, to apply what I learned.